Survive Weeks Without Power

 That’s where your generator comes in.
 You need the generator to recharge your marine batteries.
 If a disaster strikes, and your marine batteries are fully charged before hand, you have an immediate and silent supply of several hours of low watt power, vs having to run a somewhat noisy generator to supply energy.

 12 volt auto batteries are chiefly intended to start a vehicle and run certain electrical devices (lights, clock, and radio) for short periods.
 They do not have the storage capacity to generate enough power to run appliances, even when linked in a battery bank (several 12 volt batteries wired together as part of a system).

 Marine batteries have a high storage capacity and in a battery bank can supply a reasonable survival mode power source for essential appliances.
 At the same time, marine batteries can be repeatedly run down to zero power, and then recharged, again and again, without losing life (very little anyway).
 Auto batteries, on the other hand, shouldn’t be run down to zero, and then recharged or they can quickly burn out.
 That is why marine batteries are a very real and essential survival prep vs auto batteries.

 Fossil Fuels Are Dependable For Powering Generators

 Fossil fuels for generating power are best and most dependable in a long term grid failure, or even an EMP aftermath.
-Gasoline will be available from abandoned cars and fuel stations; you will just have to pump it out manually.
+Gasoline will be available from abandoned cars (learn how to siphon gas safely first) and fuel stations; you will just have to pump it out manually.
 Be sure to have a dedicated siphon for fuel.
 Also maintain a safe fossil fuel storage area far enough away from living quarters, free from combustible material and stored with secure containers and handled only by responsible persons.
 Carelessness is not optional.

 Fuel Hard To Come By?
 There’s May Be More Than You Realize Closeby